Ultimate Milos Greece Travel Guide

 General Greece Travel Tips

 Ferries: Pre-book your ferries so you don’t run the risk of selling out.
 I booked all of mine through Ferry Hopper and would recommend them!
-All of our ferries were on time and was a smooth process.
+All of our ferries were on time and were a smooth process.

 Entertainment: One of my favorite ways to pass time during ferry or plane rides is listening to audiobooks.
 Get a FREE audiobook for 30 days with code: DANA.

 Language: Why not Learn some Greek before you go!
 Check out Rosetta Stone packages here.